writechoiceorg/rocketlawyer/pages/ux-component-events.md

 This is an embeddable web component that partners can use to run an interview without the need to actually code everything themselves.
 The benefits are as follows:
 - A UI that shows every page with all the questions and fields that a user has to answer to get the final document.
-- Events being fired by the component so the parent UI can react to each one.
+- Events are being fired by the component so the parent UI can react to each one.
 - All the logic is implemented to go from one page to the next one.

 ## Sequence Diagram